 Concentrate on the basic ABCD and AB=CD patterns as a 1 to 1 completion with an expected price reversal to follow, or at exhaustion 127.2/161.8)

-(do not concern yourselves at this stage with advanced harmonic patterns such as gartley, bat, crab, butterfly, shark, 3 drives, 5-0 may be applied in setups from January 2019 !
+Advanced harmonic patterns such as gartley, bat, crab, butterfly, shark, 3 drives, 5-0 may be applied in setups from January 2019 !